Dublin landmarks

 Dawson St., closed to the public.

-Dating back to 1810, this training school for surgeons is on the west side of St Stephen's Green.
-Today it has about 1000 students from all over the world.
-Above the pediment are three statues - from left to right Hygieia, the goddess of health, Asklepius, the god of medicine and son of Apollo, and Athena, the goddess of wisdom and patroness of the arts.
+This surgical training school, dating from 1810, is located on the west side of St. Stephen's Green.
+It now has around 1000 students from all over the world.
+Above the gable are three statues - from left to right, Hygieia, the goddess of health, Asclepius, the god of medicine and son of Apollo, and Athena, the goddess of wisdom and patron of the arts.

 A group of Irish Citizens Army led by Michael Mallin and Countess Markievicz occupied the building during the Easter Rising of 1916.
 They were the last to surrender.
 Although Mallin was executed, Markievicz survived because of her gender and status.
 She was the first woman to go to Westminster in London as a Member of Parliament.
 The pillars on the facade still contain the bullet holes.